The online Comment window has expired

 • Default_avatar

-Zuri Aki 9 months ago
+Zuri Aki about 1 year ago

 I am providing this position in SUPPORT on behalf of the Administration of the Office of Hawaiian Affairs (OHA) as the OHA Public Policy Manager.
 In addition to the testimony attached here, copies have been emailed directly to Councilmembers.
 Mahalo nui loa for this opportunity to share this mana'o on such crucial legislation.